AdaCore/training_material/courses/fundamentals_of_ada/quiz/README.md

 There are 3 kinds of errors that can be detected

 1. Project does not compile
-2. Project does compile but raises a runtime error
+2. Project does compile but raises a run-time error
 3. Project does compile but raises a user error (`-gnata`)

 NB: For the case of user errors, the `-gnata` flag will need to be provided in the